mattpollack/Engine3D/README.md

 ### TODO
 #### Renderer Goals:
 Group objects by common meshes/shaders/textures to minimize resource binding calls, in order to maximize GPU concurrency.

+Datatype that groups by multiple identifiers, and orders by least identifier group differences.
+O(1) find.